 It’s no surprise that focusing on keywords related to the “data-driven platform” phrase delivered no results for the brand!

 Similarly, your international customers may be referring to your product using different terms.
-A car rental company targeting the UK market would have to amend their keyword strategy for the market.
-The term, rent is used in relation to real-property there, whereas the Brits hire a car when they need to.
+A car rental company targeting the UK market would have to amend their keyword strategy for that geolocation.
+The term "rent" is used in relation to real property there, whereas the Brits "hire a car" when they need to.

 How do you ensure that you do not make similar mistakes?
 Validate your keywords with the target audience.

 Once you identify your brand’s top topics, evaluate whether they are relevant to your audience.

 - Review whether the target audience mentions the topic on the forums or on social media.

 - Check if your competitors target the same topics as well.

 - Review top publications in your target industry for those topics.
 If those sources cover them too, it suggests alignment with the audience’s needs.

 Technique #5.
 Analyze Current Performance to Identify Opportunities